 Once the application is complete you pay $51.00.
 After a couple of days the visa will be sent to you by email for you to print and put in your passport.

 What is the Dress Code for my trip to Kenya and Naro Moru?

 Your dress and composure will affect how you are perceived in Kenya.
 Kenyan dress standards are much more conservative than in the United States, particularly for women.
 While traveling from Tucson to Nairobi wear clothing that is comfortable and presentable.
 At Batian’s View it is fine to wear long shorts and t-shirts, probably with a sweatshirt close by as it tends to be cold.
 What is not acceptable is an exposed mid-drift, sagging, short shorts, or tank tops.
 There are many people working at Batian’s View and such attire would be considered rude.

 During the internship women should wear a dress that extends just below the knees and a shirt what covers the shoulders.
 Nice looking pants are also acceptable.
-Men will be required to wear long pants and a collared shirt.
-Athletic shoes or dress shoes are acceptable.
-Sandals or Tevas are not acceptable while teaching at the schools.
-This is partly to maintain a professional appearance but some of the schools have dirt floors, and long expose to dust and dirt may invite infection or skin irritation.
+Men are required to wear long pants and a collared shirt.
+Athletic shoes or dress shoes are acceptable while sandals or Tevas are not.
+This is to have a professional appearance in the classroom and some of the schools have dirt floors, and long expose to dust and dirt may invite infection or skin irritation.